NIH-CARD/scRNAseq-pipeline/README.md

 ### Separate atlas into individual celltypes (rule export_celltypes)

-Slice the multiome atlas into individual RNA and ATAC AnnData objects by celltype
+Slice the atlas into individual RNA AnnData objects by celltype

 ### Differential Gene Expression (rule DGE)
 From the individual RNA AnnData objects, separated by celltype, pseudobulk and compare the expression of RNA transcripts, export lists of genes bins with fold-changes and p-values, as well as pseudobulked objects